papermerge/papermerge-core/README.rst

 Papermerge Core
 ################

-Papermerge Core reusable Django apps are the heart of Papermerge project.
-It is (re)used across different flavors of Papermerge Document Management System (DMS).
-It contains the core functionality, models and API used throughout Papermerge ecosystem.
+This python package is the heart of Papermerge project.
+It consists of a set of reusable Django apps which are (re)used across different flavors of Papermerge Document Management System (DMS).
+Package contains the core functionality, models and API used throughout Papermerge ecosystem.

 Technically speaking, it contains following django apps:

 * ``papermerge.core`` - the epicenter of papermerge project
 * ``papermerge.contrib.admin`` - user interface is defined here
 * ``papermerge.search`` - unified search API

+This package is intended to be part of Django project, `like this one <https://github.com/ciur/papermerge/>`_.

 What is Papermerge?
 ~~~~~~~~~~~~~~~~~~~